danilocgraciano/semaphore-arduino/README.md

-# semaphore-arduino
+# Semaphore using Arduino Uno

-Implementation of semaphore using arduino
+Semaphore using arduino uno developed at https://www.tinkercad.com/